SOCIAL ENTERPRISE NEWS

 And of course, wasting less, fixing and mending your belongings instead of throwing them away, means that your belongings get to last – or live – even longer.

 In our new premises at Ocean Terminal Shopping Centre, The Edinburgh Remakery is able to offer even more ways for people and organisations to engage with sustainable ways to reduce their waste, for the planet, for the community, and for themselves.
 And we have more to come!
 Over the next few months we’re collaborating with other social enterprises to offer refurbished furniture, free sewing and tech repair sessions, and free community clubs for marginalised and isolated communities.

 Visit our website for more information, or keep up to date with all our daily goings-on by following us on Facebook, Twitter, Instagram or LinkedIn.

-Steph Bowring, The Edinburgh Remakery
+Steph Bowring, Marketing and Communications Manager, The Edinburgh Remakery

 What is Social Enterprise?

 Meet the Team

 Sign up to our mailing list to receive regular updates and social enterprise news in your inbox.